Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory: Two dimensional aperiodic tight binding models with odd TRS

 \subsection{Periodically driven models}

-We provide an application to periodically driven materials with time reversal invariance.
-In the case that these are crystalline they have been discussed by Carpentier etal..
+We provide an application to periodically driven insulators (Floquet insulators) with observable algebra $A = C(\hull,M_N(\C))\rtimes_\alpha\Z^2$ and odd time reversal invariance.
+In the case that these are crystalline, that is, $\hull$ equal to a single point, they have been discussed by Carpentier {\it et al.}.
 Their work \cite{Gawedzki} was actually the source of inspiration for our construction in Section~\ref{sec-tor}.